 The importance of investing in people

-In the second of our series of blogs about the CA Technologies agile transformation, Sri Parthasarathy and Skip Angel talk about the importance of investing in people as part of a transformation, and establishing a safe environment to nurture employee confidence to change.
+In the second of our series of blogs about the CA Technologies agile transformation, Sairam Chamarti, Sri Parthasarathy, Skip Angel and Christine Hudson talk about the importance of investing in people as part of a transformation, and establishing a safe environment to nurture employee confidence to change.

 In our first Champagne blog post, we talked about people needing a purpose and a reason for change.
 People also need a clear vision of how they fit into a new, more agile world.
 In this blog, we’ll talk about creating safety to change and take on new roles – which is critical for getting people onboard in creating a more agile business.

 As with any large-scale organizational transformation, we identified a few requirements that would make our change program more successful:

 For training, we leveraged hands-on agile workshops with our transformation team, online internal “Get Fit” programs for agile basics, and a variety of in-person, role-based trainings for everyone in the company.
 As we were leveraging the Scaled Agile framework (SAFe®) in each of our development groups, we used the Leading SAFe® course to train many of our leaders.
 All of these were supplemented with occasional one-on-one coaching in mindset and practices.

 Then came the most important part of stage setting: preparing everyone to learn by doing.
 We’ve found that while talking and learning are important in helping people be ready to change – practicing together is key to creating new organizational habits and culture that truly fit a particular enterprise.

 We identified some behavioral practices, then our first targeted wins, which included: defining development value streams in each of our lines of business; launching SAFe Release Trains in each; and conducting line of business quarterly steering meetings.